sneha-afk/KeplerKV/docs/planning.md

 ### July 28, 2024

-* Working on deserialization
+* Worked on deserialization, currently working for basic types, lists not fully tested
-    * Reducing the delimiters would be more helpful (and less space)
+* Considering reducing the number of delimiters to be more space-efficient
-    * Only a few instances are of variable type
+* More extensive testing mechanisms would be beneficial
+* `.kep` file extension to mark which files are Kepler saves

 ### July 27, 2024

-* Binary I/O to save into a file
-    * Type of the data is written first to know if any size considerations need to be made
-    * Lists start with a < and end with a >, might not need this later
-*
+* Designed a preliminary serialization scheme for saving
+* Encoding into bytes to be more efficient
+* Datatype indicator is written first, followed by the data or other information (such as size)

 ### July 26, 2024